mangs/bun-utils/documentation/timeUtils.md

 `Promise`\<readonly [`Awaited`\<`T`\>, `number`]\>

-A tuple containing the return value of the passed-in function and the duration.
+A tuple containing the return value of the passed-in function and the execution duration.

 #### Example